 It’s Time to Explore Using the Stars!

 So there you have it: a guide to celestial navigation, wherever you are in the world.
-Whether you’re lost at sea, wandering the desert, or just testing your star-reading skills, you now have the know-how about how to find north, south, east and west.
+Whether you’re lost at the woods, wandering the desert, or just testing your star-reading skills, you now have the know-how about how to find north, south, east and west.
 You should also be able to work out what direction you’re facing by tracking the movements of the stars, and you’ll even know how to use the crescent moon to navigate!

 We bet you can’t wait to get started!
 Just don’t forget about the necessity for clear skies and following the correct instructions for wherever you are.